palmorezm/misc/README.md

 # Miscellaneous

-A place for all those leftovers
+A place for leftovers - various projects, data, and all kinds of scripts